Openscapes Mindset

 Reimagine challenges – expect there is a better way

-Reimagining challenges is based on the idea that there is a better way and that you can find and leverage it.
+Reimagining challenges is based on the idea that there is a better way that already exists — and that you can find and make use of it.
 It is the idea of reusing rather than reinventing.
-It is a release from lonely struggles that also reduces the cognitive load associated with starting from scratch.
+It is a release from lonely struggles and that release also reduces the cognitive load associated with starting from scratch.
 This means no more silently struggling, reducing the times you reinvent the wheel, and reducing the times you create weird, homegrown workarounds.

 Expecting there’s a better way will help you focus on asking for help sooner, to find what you need faster, iterate with confidence & agency.